Enhancing your appearance with Scar Treatment Surgery

 - Take photographs for your medical record

 - Discuss your options and recommend a course of treatment

 - Discuss likely outcomes and any risks or potential complications

-Important facts about the safety and risks of scar revision surgery
+Important facts about the safety and risks of scar treatment surgery

-The decision to have scar revision surgery is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
-Your plastic surgeon and/or staff will explain in detail the risks associated with surgery.
+The decision to have scar treatment surgery is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+Your plastic surgeon and/or staff will explain in detail the risks associated with scar treatment surgery.

-You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo, the alternatives and the most likely risks and potential complications.
+You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo, the alternatives and the most likely risks and potential complications of Scar Treatment Surgery.

 - Bleeding (hematoma)

 - Delayed healing

 - Damage to deeper structures including nerves, blood vessels, muscles and lungs can occur and may be temporary or permanent